BroadbandForum/usp/docs/specification/index.md

 * **Where does the data need to be sent** :: The destination of where the report needs to be delivered after it has been generated.
 This is specific to the Bulk Data collection mechanism being used: HTTP vs MQTT vs USP Event Notification.

 * **How does the data get sent** :: The protocol used to send the data across the wire, the encoding of the data, and the format of the data.
 From a Protocol perspective, the HTTP Bulk Data collection mechanism utilizes either the HTTP or HTTPS protocols, the MQTT Bulk Data Collection mechanism utilizes the MQTT protocol, and the USPEventNotif Bulk Data collection mechanism utilizes the existing USP communications channel related to the USP Controller that owns the bulk data profile.
-From a data encoding perspective, both Bulk Data collection mechanisms support the *CSV* and *JSON* options as described later.
-From a data formatting perspective, both Bulk Data collection mechanisms support the *Object Hierarchy* and *Name Value Pair* report formats, also described later.
+From a data encoding perspective, all Bulk Data collection mechanisms support the *CSV* and *JSON* options as described later.
+From a data formatting perspective, all Bulk Data collection mechanisms support the *Object Hierarchy* and *Name Value Pair* report formats, also described later.

 The Bulk Data collection mechanism is configured within an Agent by creating a Bulk Data Profile.
 A Bulk Data Profile defines the configuration of the four key aspects (as mentioned above) for a given Bulk Data Report.
 Meaning, the Bulk Data Profile defines the protocol to use (HTTP vs MQTT vs USPEventNotif), the data encoding to use (CSV vs JSON), the report format to use (Object Hierarchy vs Name Value Pair), the destination of the report, the frequency of the report generation, and the set of Parameters to include in the report.
 Furthermore, the Bulk Data Profile has a `Controller` Parameter that is a read-only Parameter and is set by the Agent based on the Controller that created the Bulk Data Profile.
 The Controller Parameter represents the owner of the Profile, which is used when determining permissions.
 When the Agent generates the Bulk Data Report it uses the permissions associated with the referenced Controller to determine what is included in the Report (Objects and Parameters that fail the permissions check are simply filtered out of the Report).